-- ➤ If a game is unknown or too complex, can players learn to play the game optimally? - Yes, sometimes no regret learning and convergence to equilibrium - Can game-theoretic models inspire machine learning models? - Yes, GANs which are zero-sum games - ➤ Data is the fuel for ML Can we collect high-quality data from crowd? - Yes, via information elicitation mechanisms - We know how to learn to recognize faces or languages, but can we also learn to design games to achieve some goal? - Yes, learning optimal auction mechanisms - > Game-theoretic/strategic behaviors in ML?
+- If a game is unknown or too complex, can players learn to play the game optimally? - Yes, sometimes no regret learning and convergence to equilibrium - Can game-theoretic models inspire machine learning models? - Yes, GANs which are zero-sum games - > Data is the fuel for ML Can we collect high-quality data from crowd? - Yes, via information elicitation mechanisms - We know how to learn to recognize faces or languages, but can we also learn the design of games to achieve some goal? - Yes, learning optimal auctions, product pricing schemes, etc - Gaming/strategic behaviors in ML?
 How to handle them? - Yes, e.g, learn whether to give loans to someone or whether to admit a student to UVA based on their features